sarthakgrover/academic-kickstart/content/authors/admin/_index.md

 #  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Network measurement and IoT security researcher currently looking for challenging projects.
+bio: Network analysis researcher on the lookout for challenging projects.

 interests:
 - Network Measurement